nmichel/ejpet/README.md

 * Useful to extract small data pieces from large JSON documents.
 * Efficient filtering of JSON nodes in real time.

-Backends for  sone, jsx, jiffy and mochijson2.
+Backends for jsone, jsx, jiffy and mochijson2.

 Quick start